yichifauzi/ConvertJavaTextureToBedrock/README.md

 | Java | v1.13.x, v1.14.x or v1.15.x |
 | Bedrock | v1.14.x |

-Some conversions of HD texture packs may takes a while
+Some conversions of HD texture packs may takes a while.
+Please note you may need a device with enough memory.

 Shaders or Optifine or are not supported, only Vanilla!